California home buyers tend to have a lot of questions about the real estate closing…

 Which One Costs More?

 The cost of FHA mortgage insurance is fairly straightforward.
-You’ll pay an upfront premium equaling 1.75% of the loan amount, along with an annual premium that comes to 0.55% for most borrowers.
+You’ll pay an upfront premium equaling 1.75% of the loan amount, along with an annual premium that comes to 0.55% (for most borrowers).

-But the typical cost of private mortgage insurance in California can vary, due to a number of factors.
-For example, borrowers with excellent credit often qualify for lower PMI rates, compared to those with shaky credit.
-The down payment size can also influence the amount you pay for private mortgage insurance on a conventional loan.
+For example, borrowers with excellent credit often qualify for lower PMI rates, compared to those with weaker credit.
+The down payment size can also influence the amount you pay for private mortgage insurance.

 Generally speaking, the monthly FHA MIP tends to cost less than PMI for borrowers with lower credit scores.
 That’s because the FHA charges the same rate for all borrowers, regardless of credit scores.
-But the private mortgage insurance companies often charge more for borrowers with lower credit scores.

 On the other hand, home buyers in California who have excellent credit might get a better deal by using a conventional loan with PMI, rather than the FHA option.

 Every scenario is different, because every borrower is different.
 So it’s almost impossible to do an across-the-board comparison between FHA mortgage insurance and PMI.
-These two types of insurance work very differently, when it comes to their pricing and minimum requirements.

 Need Help Choosing an Option?

 You can estimate the cost of FHA mortgage insurance in California by applying the percentages mentioned above to the estimated loan amount.
-For example, to estimate the upfront mortgage insurance premium, you could multiply the expected loan amount by 1.75% (0.0175).

-Please contact our staff if you have questions about paying mortgage insurance in California, or if you would like to receive a cost comparison for different options.
+Let’s talk: Please contact our staff if you have questions about paying mortgage insurance in California, or if you would like to receive a cost comparison for different options.